Composer: Norman

 Well love that's love will not fade away

-My love is bigger than a Cadillac
+love bigger than a Cadillac

 I'll try to show it if you drive me back